CzarekM2012/IUM_project-delivery_time_prediction/README.md

 The project consists of:
 - a naive model
 - an ML regressor
-- dedicated training and prediction making scripts
+- dedicated training and prediction-making scripts
 - data processing scripts
 - a microservice-based application that servers predictions and enables A/B testing